qutip/qutip/doc/guide/dynamics/dynamics-stochastic.rst

 Non-Commuting Stochastic Operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Taylor expansion schemes and the ``"rouchon"`` method assume that stochastic collapse operators (``sc_ops``) commute,
-skipping anti-commuting terms abd using symmetric shortcuts such as replacing :math:`A B + B A` with :math:`2 A B`.
+skipping anti-commuting terms and using symmetric shortcuts such as replacing :math:`A B + B A` with :math:`2 A B`.

 If your model features non-commuting stochastic operators, ``"euler"`` with a sufficiently small integration step size ``dt`` is strictly valid.